 - If you are an existing Age Pension recipient or self-funded retiree with an existing Commonwealth Seniors Health Card (CSHC), there is nothing you need to do.
 You will receive the payment automatically.

-- If you are a self-funded retiree and don’t have a Commonwealth Seniors Health Card (CSHC) card you could be eligible due to changes to deeming rates.
-Find out why you might now be eligible here.
+- If you are a self-funded retiree and don’t have a Commonwealth Seniors Health Card (CSHC) you could be eligible due to changes to deeming rates.

 Act now and check your eligibility before the cut off dates below: